dmikushin/clang-xwin/README.md

 We use a preloaded library that emulates basic case-insensitive behavior in Linux, which is essential in Windows build environment.

+We integrate MSYS2 to install Windows dependencies with pacman.

 ## Building